This is a story of how to ‘audition’ for a new job in digital transformation. Pull in favours from friends!

-I’ve had three face-to-face interviews now, where we have talked tech, experience and measured appropriateness for the Digital Business Manager role in the SHIFT Chalhoub team in Dubai.
-Then came the email from Alex, in Group HR, asking for me to audition to be part of this Chalhoub business transformation.
+I’d had three face-to-face interviews by now, where we’d talked tech, experience and measured appropriateness for the role in Dubai.
+Then came the email from Group HR, asking for me to audition to be part of this business transformation.
 The email read:

 We would like you to send us a Digital Audition through any digital medium of your choice.
 We would like this to be as flexible and convenient for you to complete as possible and some of the key things we are looking for from you are: